-- Maintain appropriate filters through internet access on BF Adventure enabled Wi-Fi and ensure any filter anomalies are reported to the appropriate manager - Prevent access to the provided Wi-Fi through their personal devices unless this access forms part of an educational activity. - Ensure children and young people have limited access to their mobile devices when on provision at BF Adventure and maintain appropriate supervision of devices during breaks - Closely supervise clients when they are using IT / internet resources to ensure that clients are not exposed to unsuitable material and that any resources or materials used are age appropriate - Ensure all access points to computers are password protected - Be aware of the indicators of signs of online exploitation or online risk-taking behaviours and liaise with the Designated Safeguarding Officer where there are concerns - Ensure that where young people are taking photographs or film of others consent is gained. - Seize opportunities to engage children and young people in discussions around safer internet use, consent and appropriate relationships - Ensure all young people who are accessing support through an online meeting portal (eg Zoom, Teams, Google Meet) have parental consent in place to include agreement of adherence to guidelines.
+- Maintain appropriate filters through internet access on BF Adventure enabled Wi-Fi and ensure any filter anomalies are reported to the appropriate manager - If filter anomalies are reported BF Adventure will prevent young people from directly accessing IT provision through BF devices until such time as the filters are deemed safe. - Prevent access to the provided Wi-Fi through their personal devices unless this access forms part of an educational activity. - Ensure children and young people have limited access to their mobile devices when on provision at BF Adventure and maintain appropriate supervision of devices during breaks

+- Closely supervise clients when they are using IT / internet resources to ensure that clients are not exposed to unsuitable material and that any resources or materials used are age appropriate - Ensure all access points to computers are password protected - Be aware of the indicators of signs of online exploitation or online risk-taking behaviours and liaise with the Designated Safeguarding Officer where there are concerns - Ensure that where young people are taking photographs or film of others consent is gained. - Seize opportunities to engage children and young people in discussions around safer internet use, consent and appropriate relationships - Ensure all young people who are accessing support through an online meeting portal (eg Zoom, Teams, Google Meet) have parental consent in place to include agreement of adherence to guidelines.
 See Appendix 1.